5 travel essentials your phone can replace

 Boarding passes and travel documentation

-Thankfully, many travel companies are up to speed with the progress we’ve made in the digital age and will allow you to send documentation such as boarding passes or tickets straight to your phone—either over email or in a dedicated app.
-You don’t need a folder full of papers under your arm anymore.
+We feel pretty confident saying no one likes to fumble for papers at the front of a line of stressed-out travelers.
+Thankfully, many travel companies are up to speed with the progress we’ve made in the digital age and will allow you to save documentation such as boarding passes, vaccination records, or tickets on your phone—usually over a dedicated app.

-The big hotel chains also have their own apps and they’re usually worth installing to cut down on the amount of paperwork you have to take with you on your travels.
-The free Hyatt Hotels app for Android and iOS, for instance, stores your booking details and room charges, will let you check in early, and can even be used to request items be sent to your room.
+The big hotel chains also have their own apps, and they’re usually worth installing to cut down on the amount of paperwork you have to take with you on your travels.
+The free Hyatt Hotels app for Android and iOS, for instance, stores your booking details and room charges, will let you check in early, and you can use it to request items to your room.
 In some locations, the app even lets you use your phone as a room key.

 Other apps allow you to collect information from multiple sources in one place.
 TripIt, which is free for Android and iOS, is one of the best examples.
 If you forward all your confirmation booking emails to TripIt, it will build a custom itinerary, tell you exactly where you need to be at what time, and help you manage everything from flights to hired cars.
 If you pay $49 per year for a Pro subscription, you’ll get extras including real-time flight alerts and notifications about the length of the airport security queue.